-Most people that are new to the idea of green burials and home funerals have questions about how it all works.
+Many people who are new to the idea of natural ('green') burials and home funerals have questions about how it all works.

-One concept of "green" burial is the practices that allow for a true return to the earth, with no impact on the environment.
-To ensure an entirely natural process, the composition of the materials used, as well as the cemetery practices must be considered.
+"Green burial" refers to the practices that allow for a true return of remains to the earth, with minimal impact on the environment.
+To ensure a natural process, the composition of the materials used, as well as the cemetery practices must be considered.

 Green Burial and Home Funeral

 An organization setting certification standards for green burial in North America for funeral homes, cemeteries, and product manufacturers.

 Mission is to inspire and advocate for environmentally sustainable, natural death care.